-One22 was established in 2016 as the result of a merger of three long-time legacy organizations, each with more than a decade of service to the most vulnerable segments of the Teton area’s residents: the Community Resource Center, Latino Resource Center, and El Puente.
+One22 was established in 2016 as the result of a merger of three long-time legacy organizations, each with more than a decade of service to our neighbors lacking resources/needing assistance: the Community Resource Center, Latino Resource Center, and El Puente.

 By joining the expertise and resources of three grass-roots organizations, we are able to enhance the efficiency of our operations in order to help our clients in a more complete way.

 Today, experienced staff members work towards one thriving and diverse Greater Teton Community by investing in and supporting our neighbors who face health, financial and cultural challenges.

 Our services include emergency aid and resources in times of crisis, financial guidance and empowerment, language assistance for essential health and safety, and community-building education and programs.

 One22 does not discriminate on the basis of national origin, gender identity, age, sexual orientation, disability, economic status, marital status, religious affiliation, citizenship, or HIV status.

 One22 is a 501(c)3 nonprofit corporation (EIN #74-3104462) which relies on individual private contributions for more than half of its operating budget.
 Additional funding is provided from the Town of Jackson and Teton County.